kdan80/v1/content/featured/Coronapp/index.md

   - Restful API
 ---

 An app that leverages the gov.uk coronavirus api to display coronavirus data for Scotland.
-It uses custom SVG maps of Scottish counties that are mapped to react compnents.
+It uses custom SVG maps of Scottish counties that are mapped to react components.